dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 # 2-Phase Message

-This article proposes an alternative pattern to SendBox: 2-phase message.
+This article proposes an alternative pattern to OutBox: 2-phase message.
 It is not based on message queue, but based on [github.com/dtm-labs/dtm](https://github.com/dtm-labs/dtm), a highly available distributed transaction framework.

 An inter-bank transfer is a typical distributed transaction scenario, where A needs to transfer money across a bank to B. The balances of A and B are not in the same bank so that they are not stored in a single database.
 This transfer is typically crossing micro-services also.